 Portable Document Format (PDF) is one of the most popular file formats in use today.
 If you have an iPad, you definitely need software that will let you work with all of those PDF files you come across.
 For example, you might want apps that let you convert PDFs into other file formats, or add your comments to docs sent to you by co-workers.
-In this roundup, we’ll take a hands-on look at PDF apps for the iPad, honing in on nine of them.
+In this roundup, we’ll take a hands-on look at top PDF apps for the iPad.

 First, though, here’s a little bit of background on PDF.
 Adobe produced the format in 1993 specifically for the creation of complex documents.
 PDF has always allowed a user to incorporate numerous document elements, such as graphics, photos, and other layout elements.
 Early on, Adobe released a desktop application for developing a document — or for converting a document or image from another file format — and then outputting it as a PDF file.
-This application, Adobe Acrobat, is now in its 11th edition, and many third-party PDF applications have followed.
+This program is still around, and many third-party PDF apls have followed.

 You can also perform similar layout functions in other file formats, of course.
 For example Microsoft Word lets you do multiple column layouts and include tables, graphics, and images.
 But the resulting files — usually in RTF (Rich Tex Format), DOC, or DOCX — tend to be huge so if you want to share these files, it often makes sense to convert them into a more compact format, and one that can be readily read — or even edited — without any need for the application which was used to create the file.